wannesm/dtaidistance/docs/usage/installation.rst

     $ pip install dtaidistance

-In case the C based version is not available, you might need to run ``make build`` or ``python3 setup.py build_ext --inplace`` to compile the included library first.
+In case the C based version is not available, you might need to install from source.

 From Github